What Should Your Basement Humidity Level Be?

 Putting a dehumidifier in the dampest part of your basement can dramatically reduce its humidity levels.
 A dehumidifier has a fan that draws in air — that air then runs into cooled coils that remove its moisture and deposit it in an attached tank or down a drain.
 Make sure to check and empty the reservoir regularly, or talk to a plumber about having your dehumidifier attached to a floor drain.

 Repair Pipe Leaks and Foundation Cracks

 Patching up a leaky pipe or having a professional plumber do it can solve your humidity problems — and if your foundation has a crack in it, consider sealing them up with caulk and/or having a professional contractor make sure your basement is sealed appropriately.

 Plus, when you repair your pipe leaks and seal foundation cracks, you’ll be helping prevent your pipes from freezing when colder weather comes around.

-Track your basement’s humidity with a hygrometer.
-What better way to monitor your basement’s humidity than with an actual tool that tracks its levels?
+What better way to monitor your basement’s humidity than with an actual tool that reads its levels?
 Consider making your house a smart home by installing a smart hygrometer, thermostat and other home appliances that can help you keep your home safe and comfortable with just a couple taps on your phone.
+One perfect addition is a Frontpoint security system with water leak sensors to help you get news of issues as they’re happening.
 Plus, you might even qualify for an American Family Insurance smart home discount!

 Staying on top of your home’s humidity levels is just one step in protecting your home.
 Make sure you’re prepared for the unexpected with a customizable homeowners insurance policy.
 Reach out to your American Family Insurance agent today and make sure you’re getting the peace of mind you deserve.